 Although epoxies can be formulated to cure in a wide range of working conditions, no one resin/hardener combination is ideal for all conditions.
-Several resin/hardener combinations are required, each one formulated to perform best in a different range of application temperatures (see Figure 2).
+Several resin/hardener combinations are required, each one formulated to perform best in a different range of application temperatures.
 They rely on a complex chemical reaction to achieve their strength and longevity.
 Ignoring their limitations can drastically affect the outcome of the chemical reaction and compromise the performance of cured epoxy.

 We know that most epoxies perform well or, at least reach a higher percentage of their potential physical properties, at temperatures of 60°F and above.
 Some resin/hardener combinations are formulated to cure in temperatures as low as 35°F. However, simply using a hardener that cures in colder temperatures does not guarantee dependable bonds.
 A number of other factors can significantly affect your epoxy’s bonding ability in cold weather.

 Epoxy can be used at cold temperatures but must be handled and applied with techniques adapted to cold temperatures.
 This article will discuss how epoxies work, why they perform differently under cold conditions, and what steps you can take to assure dependable bonds in cold weather.
-If you still have specific questions, our technical advisors will be happy to answer them.
-Call 866-937-8797 (toll free), Mon.–Fri., 9–5 ET.
+If you still have specific questions about cold-temperature bonding, our technical advisors will be happy to answer them.
+Call 866-937-8797 (toll-free), Mon.–Fri., 9–5 ET.

 All epoxy resin/hardener combinations go through the same phases of cure.
 All combinations cure faster at warmer temperatures and cure slower at cooler temperatures.
 In cool temperatures, more time is required to achieve the same degree of cure, or cross-linking, as occurs in a shorter period at higher temperatures.
 If the temperature is too low, the epoxy may eventually harden, but may not reach a complete cure or achieve its designed physical properties.
 Although the partially cured epoxy may have enough strength to hold the structure together, it could fail prematurely.